Employee Benefits

 Direct Deposit

 Employees may elect to have their pay check deposited directly to their checking account and available to them when their bank or credit union opens on payday.
-Employees on direct deposit receive a pay stub showing all salary information, deductions, leave balances and other information generally included with their pay check through their department.
-Employees do not have to worry about getting their check to the bank when they are off work for any reason on payday.
+Employees on direct deposit receive a pay stub electronically in Self-Service showing all salary information, deductions, leave balances and other information generally included with their pay check.
+By electing this option, employees do not have to worry about getting their check to the bank when they are off work.
 This is particularly convenient for employees who are on shift work.

 Frequently Asked Questions